- Relevant to All editions of PCLinuxOS.

-- For new users: PCLinuxOS (abbreviated pclos) is a Linux distribution written from bottom to top with you, the new Linux user, in mind.
+- For new users: PCLinuxOS (abbreviated pclos) is a Linux distribution packaged with you, the new Linux user, in mind.
 It is a Linux distribution that can be operated very easily just like Windows.
 (But unlike Windows, you never have to worry about malware, defraqgging, or license fees!)
 It includes all the essential software for everyday people.
 And who better to help you along your way than someone who is fresh from the journey themselves?

 - For advanced users: Some of our users have been around Linux for a long time, but found PCLinuxOS so complete and friendly, that they began using it as their primary operating system.
 For power users, PCLinuxOS is extremely easy to customize.

-- PCLinuxOS is provided as a single installable "Live CD".
+- PCLinuxOS is provided as a single installable "Live" ISO image.
 This lets you try it without making any changes to your computer.
 If you like it, you can install it to your hard drive.
 What you were trying out will become what you boot into.

 PCLinuxOS comes with many applications pre-installed.
-More are available in the PCLinuxOS official repositories.
-They can be installed using the easy-to-use Synaptic Software Manager.
+More are available in the PCLinuxOS official repository.
+They can be installed using the easy-to-use Synaptic Package Manager.
 Applications are added and updated quite regularly.

 The PCLinuxOS Hardware Database has been integrated into the Knowledge Base wiki.
 Here you will be able to list and comment about working or non-working hardware.
 This area also serves as a place to check if your existing hardware may work.
 This area is solely dependent on user submissions, so if your hardware is not listed do not fret, it just may not be submitted yet.
 If you try PCLinuxOS and your hardware does work, please do a submission at the PCLinuxOS Hardware Database.

 The Philosophy of PCLinuxOS

 - It is done when it is done.